neuralmagic/deepsparse/examples/google-cloud-run/README.md

 python endpoint.py create
 ```

-After the endpoint has been staged (~3 minute), you can start making requests by passing this URL into the CloudRunClient object.
+After the endpoint has been staged (~3 minute), gcloud CLI will provide your API endpoint URL.
+You can start making requests by passing this URL into the CloudRunClient object.
 Afterwards, you can run inference by passing in your text input:

 ```python
 from client import CloudRunClient